Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-fmc-ascans.md

     print(f"Properties JSON failed validation: {e}")
 ```

-The above validation should not return any error code.
+The above validation should not return any error codes.

 ## JSON formatted **Setup** dataset

 ### Create the dataset

-Following the [**Setup**](../../json-metadata/setup/index.md) dataset [data model documentation](../../json-metadata/setup/data-model/index.md), there are a couple of object we need to populate to end up with a valid dataset:
+According to the [**Setup**](../../json-metadata/setup/index.md) dataset [data model documentation](../../json-metadata/setup/data-model/index.md), there are a couple of objects we need to populate to end up with a valid dataset:

 ``` json
 {